Signs of labor

 A male doctor meets with a pregnant woman and her female partner.

 Is today the day the baby comes?
-Every mom has a different labor experience—some start with your water breaking, you may have a daylong backache that turns into contractions, or contractions could start suddenly without any warning!
+Every mom has a different labor experience—some start with your water breaking, you may have a daylong backache that turns into labor contractions, or labor contractions could start suddenly without any warning signs of labor!

 Learn more about the stages of labor.